 - The Greenwich Hospital, Greenwich CT

-Potential Complications: As in all surgery, there are well-known and reported complications.
+As in all surgeries, there are well-known and reported complications.
 Dr. Sherman will go over all of these with you.
 During this discussion, Dr. Sherman will also tell you the relative frequency of all complications, and the treatment.
 These potential complications include hematoma, and facial nerve damage.
-This nerve damage may be temporary, or permanent after the face lift procedure.
+This nerve damage may be temporary, or permanent after the facelift procedure.